Below are some frequently asked questions about studying at Columbia in the summer.

 Prospective students apply to the Postbaccalaureate Studies Program for a variety of reasons.
-For some, they want to take courses to apply to graduate school while others, want to take courses to advance their career.
+For some, they want to take courses to apply to graduate school, while other wants to take courses to advance their career.
 Some professionals join the program because they are interested in changing careers and would like to explore a new subject area.

 Who are the instructors in the summer?

 All of the instructors are extremely knowledgeable and reputable in their field.
 Instructors are either full time faculty at Columbia, seasoned adjuncts, or PhD students that have been nominated to teach by their department.

 Can I continue to take courses beyond the summer?

 Yes.
 You can take classes throughout the academic year as well.

 I was admitted into the program, but cannot start in the summer.
 Can I defer?